Creative Writing - MA

 What's covered in this course?

-Our MA is aimed at emerging writers, providing you with the skills and disciplines you need to advance.
-It’s founded upon the philosophy that writers can benefit from the same kind of training enjoyed by actors, musicians, and visual artists.
+You will hone the skills you need and refine your practice in an atmosphere of creative experiment.
+Our course is founded upon the philosophy that writers can benefit from the same kind of professional training enjoyed by actors, dancers, musicians, and visual artists, and connects our writers to the creative sector in which they work.

 We are very fortunate students to have a Faculty who are pulling out all the stops to help writers of the future fulfil their writing ambitions.
 I appreciate the lengths that you and rest of the School of English go to, to make BCU's MA in Creative Writing course such an exciting experience.
 Thank you.